sillsdev/paratext-diagram-labeler/IconFix/README.txt

 Instructions:

-1. Make sure the Biblical Map Labeler.exe has been built
+1. Make sure the Scripture Map Labeler.exe has been built
 2. Run "Run-Icon-Fix.bat" by right-clicking and selecting "Run as administrator"
 3. Follow the on-screen instructions